browserengineering/book/book/scripts.md

 TypeError('Object of type ElementNode is not JSON serializable')
 ```

+[^7]: Yes, that\'s a confusing error message.
+Is it a `JSRuntimeError`,
+    an `EvalError`, or a `TypeError`?

-But what it\'s trying to tell you is that DukPy has no idea what to do
+But what DukPy is trying to tell you is that it has no idea what to do
 with the `ElementNode` objects you\'re returning from
-`querySelectorAll`, since there is no corresponding class in JavaScript.
+`querySelectorAll`, since there is no corresponding class in
+JavaScript.

-Instead of returning browser objects directly to JavaScript, we need to
+Instead of returning browser objects directly to JavaScript, we need
-keep browser objects firmly on the Python side of the browser, and toss
+to keep browser objects firmly on the Python side of the browser, and
-references to those browser objects over the fence to JavaScript.
-Let\'s
+toss references to those browser objects over the fence to JavaScript.
-pass the JavaScript code a simple numeric identifier, and keep track of
+Those references can be simple numeric identifier; the browser will
-which identifer maps to which element inside the browser.
-I\'ll call
+keep track of which identifer maps to which element.
+I\'ll call these
-these identifiers *handles*.[^8]
+identifiers *handles*.[^8]

+[^8]: Handles are the browser analogs of file descriptors, which give
+    user-level applications a handle to kernel data structures which
+    they can\'t interpret without the kernel\'s help anyway.

 To implement handles, I\'ll first create a `js_handles` browser field,
 which will map handles to nodes: